vercel-labs/fast-webstreams/README.md

 The `specPipeTo` implementation follows the WHATWG `ReadableStreamPipeTo` algorithm directly: it acquires a reader and writer, pumps chunks in a loop, and handles error propagation, cancellation, and abort signal semantics.
 The Tier 0 pipeline fast path is only used for `pipeThrough` chains (where upstream links are set), never for standalone `pipeTo`, because Node.js `pipeline()` does not match WHATWG error propagation semantics.

 When both source and destination are Fast streams, `specPipeTo` uses a **write batching** optimization: instead of calling `writer.write()` per chunk (which allocates a Promise, a writeRequest object, and a microtask deferral each), it calls the sink's `write()` function directly via `Reflect.apply` during the sync read loop.
 For sync sinks, this reduces N promises to 1 per batch (up to HWM chunks).
 The writable's `kInFlightWriteRequest` sentinel is set during the batch to maintain correct state machine invariants.
 Error identity is preserved -- thrown errors go through `controller.error()` with the original error object.

+### Native Delegation for Pull Byte Streams

+When `getReader()` detects a pull-only byte stream (with no `start` callback and an empty buffer), it creates a native `ReadableStream` with the same `pull`/`cancel` callbacks and returns a native reader.
+The entire read loop stays in C++, eliminating Promise/object allocation overhead.
+This extends to byte stream → transform chains: when the transform also has no `start` callback, both are replaced with native equivalents piped together in C++.

 ## WPT Compliance